-The Board does not pre-evaluate criminal convictions, the evaluation is a part of the application process.
-Since the Board has the responsibility to protect the public, a primary objective of the Board is to ensure registrations or licenses are not issued to applicants who have serious criminal convictions substantially related to the practice of the professional license.
+The Board does not pre-evaluate criminal convictions.
+The evaluation is performed as part of the application process.
+Since the Board has the responsibility to protect the public, a primary objective of the Board is to ensure a thorough investigation of applicants for a registration or license are not issued to applicants who have criminal convictions substantially related to the practice of the professional license.
 For this reason, the Board evaluates all misdemeanor and felony convictions in the same manner for each type of professional license.
-Refer to Section 480 of the Business and Professions Code for acts disqualifying an applicant.
+Refer to Section 480 of the Business and Professions Code for acts that may disqualify applicant.

 For each reportable conviction, the applicant is required to provide:

-- sufficient evidence of rehabilitation which can include proof of compliance with voluntary or court ordered programs and letters of recommendation from employers and/or instructors
+- Sufficient evidence of rehabilitation which can include proof of compliance with voluntary or court ordered programs and letters of recommendation from employers, instructors or others,

 The Board evaluates each application with any reported convictions on a case-by-case basis to make a determination concerning the applicant's ability to practice with safety to the public.
 Included in the Board's evaluation is the nature and severity of the offense, additional subsequent acts, recency of crime, compliance with sanctions and evidence of rehabilitation.